 - Only log foods in MyFitnessPal.
 Do not log foods on Fitbit–foods do NOT sync to MyFitnessPal from Fitbit.
 MyFitnessPal food diary entries DO sync back to your Fitbit

-- Try this relinking process (outlined in more details below)
+- Try this relinking process (outlined in more detail below.)

 - Revoke access to MyFitnessPal via the Fitbit app or Fitbit online dashboard

-- Sign into Fitbit and choose Allow All to authorization MFP access to your Fitbit’s data
+- Sign into Fitbit and choose Allow All to authorize MFP access to your Fitbit data.

-- Check to see if MFP updated with your Fitbit’s information
+- Check to see if MFP updated with your Fitbit information.

 - Forget 10,000 steps a day!
 How to use Fitbit active zone minutes and why they matter

 - Fitbit Versa not syncing?
-What to do when your Fitbit won’t sync
+What to do when your Fitbit isn’t syncing

 Delete and reinstall the MyFitnessPal app

-A remedy that often works is simply to delete the MFP app and reinstall it.
+A remedy that often works is to delete the MFP app and reinstall it.

-- For Apple devices, press and hold the app icon and choose Remove App, then choose to Delete the app (do not move to the App Library.)
-You also want to delete the app data–this data lives on MFP’s servers so you should not lose any of your info
+- For Apple devices, press and hold the app icon, choose Remove App, and delete the app (do not move to the App Library.)
+You also want to delete the app data–this data lives on MFP’s servers, so you should not lose any of your info.

 Turn on background app refresh and allow access to motion & fitness data